johntheZ/yourPalette/README.md

 Welcome to yourPalette!

-Project for the Hackabull Hackathon 2023.
+This project was created for the Hackabull Hackathon 2023.

 As a team of four, we developed a website that analyzes users' skin undertones and recommends foundation and lip product shades that are suitable for them.